huanzhang12/ImageCaptioningAttack/README.md

 ### Run Multiple Attacks on MSCOCO Dataset

-To run multiple attacks on MSCOCO dataset, first you need to download MSCOCO dataset (images and caption files). **Then please go to `run_attack.sh` and specify 2 paths:**
+To run multiple attacks on MSCOCO dataset, first go to http://cocodataset.org/#download and download MSCOCO dataset (images and caption files). **Then please go to `run_attack.sh` and specify 2 paths:**

 (i) `${CAPTION_FILE}` is the path to the validation set's caption file, in JSON format (for example ../coco-caption/annotations/captions_val2014.json)